 Course led each week by a different expert in the research on various astrophysical sources and phenomena.
 Topics may include the life and death of stars; most violent explosions in the universe; evolution of galaxies; and evolution of the universe on the largest scales.
 Prerequisite: PHYS 1012 or PHYS 1022.

-Principles of data analysis in astrophysics; basic analysis of astronomical data from NASA satellites and ground-based telescopes; linking measurements from the data to physics concepts; observing programs and proposals; study of cosmic phenomena through practical experience with data.
-Students should have completed a programming course before enrolling.
+Principles of data analysis in astrophysics and basic analysis of astronomical data from NASA satellites and ground-based telescopes.
 Prerequisites: PHYS 1012 or PHYS 1022.
-Recommended background: prior study in physics or astrophysics.
+Recommended background: Prior study in physics or astrophysics.

 ASTR 3161.
 Space Astrophysics.
 3 Credits.

 Physical processes of celestial phenomena as determined from space-based instrumentation.
 While the entire electromagnetic spectrum is covered, the high-energy (X-ray and gamma ray) region is emphasized.
 Results from ground-based instrumentation (e.g., radio and optical) may be introduced.
 Prerequisites: PHYS 1022.

 ASTR 3183.
 General Relativity.
 3 Credits.

 Einstein’s general theory of relativity; special theory of relativity, the nature of space and time, the equivalence principle, Riemannian geometry, Einstein’s proposal, tests of the theory, Schwarzschild and Kerr solutions, Hawking radiation, and cosmological models.
 Prerequisites: MATH 3342 and PHYS 2023.